Policies

 1. has a physical or mental impairment that substantially limits one or more major life activities,

-2. has a record of impairment,
+2. has a record of fundamental impairment to access,

 In an effort to help clarify what is expected for documentation, please review the following:

 • Letters should be typed on healthcare provider letterhead, signed with an actual signature, dated and include the name, title, credentials, state and license number of the professional.
+ARO also has a form that your provider can fill out in lieu of a letter.

 • Letters or forms should include a clear diagnostic statement identifying the disability and a description of the diagnostic methodology being used.